windup/rhamt-vscode-extension/README.md

 This extension is published [here](https://marketplace.visualstudio.com/items?itemName=redhat.rhamt-vscode-extension) in the Microsoft Visual Studio Marketplace.

-To add this extension to a VSCode installation, open VSCode, navigate to the Extensions Marketplace View, and search using the keyword `'rhamt'`.
+To add this extension to a VSCode installation, open VSCode, navigate to the Extensions Marketplace View, and search using the keyword `rhamt`.

 ![VSCode Extension Marketplace View](resources/rhamt_vscode_installation.png)